How Much Do NBA Players Make? Average NBA Salary from 1990-2026

 Graph 2: Average Salary in the NBA by Position:

-Taking a look at salary by positions it's interesting to see that from 1990-2000 Center was the highest paid position every year.
+Taking a look at salary by position it's interesting to see that from 1990-2000 Center was the highest paid position every year.
 Dominant big guys like Patrick Ewing, Shaq, Alonzo Mourning or David Robinson are among the most expensive players during this period.

 From 2000, power forwards take over the top spots but we can still observe a clear trend where big guys are consistently paid better than other positions.